 To embed a lay perspective within an evaluated and rigorous framework; the 'thread' should be led collaboratively by a lay lead and an academic lead, establishing the PPIE function as one of partnership.

 To use the term 'research partner' to describe the role undertaken by lay people recruited to the project.
 It is a term long used in Wales in preference to other titles because it describes more precisely the willing coming together of researchers and lay people to undertake the best possible research.

-Each theme should have attached ...
+Each theme should ...